-Company Sector % of NAV Canexus Corp.
-Canexus is a low-cost producer of sodium chlorate and chlor- alkali products for the pulp and paper and water treatment industries.
+Company Sector % of NAV EnerCare Inc. EnerCare indirectly owns a portfolio of waterheaters and other assets, rented to residential and small commercial customers in Ontario.
+The company also has dominant market share in sub-metering, which provides energy management programs for multi-residential, commercial and residential markets.
+Consumer Discretionary 2.9% Algonquin Power & Utilities Corp.
+Algonquin Power & Utilities operates two business divisions: i) Power Generation; and ii) Utilities.
+Over 80% of the power generated is sold under long-term power purchase agreements (PPAs) with an average term of 13 years.
+The utilities business owns and operates regulated water utilities and regulated electric and gas utilities in the U.S. The company has a very strong development pipeline and should continue to increase distributions as new projects are completed.
+Utilities 2.8% Canexus Corp.
+Canexus is a low-cost producer of sodium chlorate and chlor-alkali products for the pulp and paper and water treatment industries.
 The company has four plants in Canada and two at one site in Brazil.
 It also provides fee-for-service hydrocarbon transloading services to the oil and gas industry from its terminal at Bruderheim, Alberta, which has undergone significant expansion and should materially contribute to cash flow and distribution growth during the next few years.
 Materials 2.7% Labrador Iron Ore Royalty Corporation Labrador Iron Ore Royalty was initially established in 1995.
 The company owns a 15.1% equity interest in Iron Ore Company of Canada (IOC) and receives a 7% gross overriding royalty and a commission on all iron ore products produced, sold and shipped by IOC.
 The company is currently expanding production and should continue to benefit from global steel demand, which is expected to double during the next decade.
-Metals and Mining g 2.5%
+Metals and Mining 2.5% Top Ten Investments 30.5%